msullo/msullo/README.md

 # Hello, I'm Michael 👋

-I am a Lead Full-Stack Software Engineer with a strong backend and architectural focus, specializing in designing, building, and evolving complex software platforms and distributed systems.
+I am a Lead Full-Stack Software Engineer with a strong architectural focus, specializing in designing, building, and evolving complex software platforms and distributed systems.
 I work on long-lived, business-critical solutions with an emphasis on reliability, scalability, and maintainability.

 * * *